djotaku/adventofcode/2022/Day_05/README.md

 Answer: TWSGQHNHL
 ## Part 2

+Answer: JNRSCDWPP

 ## Commentary / Approach to the Problem
 ### Part 1
 Because we're stacking crates, and they end up on top, I think this is a good opportunity for using a deque.

 Decided not to try and parse the initial state.
 I'll just start off with it already set up.
 ### Part 2
+This time pop left on the queue a bunch.
 ## What I Learned

 ### Generic

 ### Python
+- Nothing
 ### Ruby

 ### Perl